OOPSpam/blog/_posts/2025-05-02-introducing-contextual-spam-detection.md

 ## Things to know

 * This is an experimental feature currently under development.
 We welcome your feedback and are happy to address any questions you may have.
-* Please use standard detection methods if your forms don't include content fields.
+* Use standard detection methods if your forms don't include content fields.
-* Please note that this feature does not consider IP addresses, email addresses, or URL reputation data.
+* Note that this feature does not consider IP addresses, email addresses, or URL reputation data.